sinhalvi/kube-demo/README.md

 ```bash
 kubectl get svc
 ```
-to get the loadbalancer endpoint.
+to get the loadbalancer endpoint

 2. hit the url http://<ELB-EndPoint> to check the end result.
 ```bash